defx/product-catalog/README.md

 - "Show an Image & Description" - Component and service tests verify this works
 - "Display all Categories/Products" - Route and component tests validate data display

-See [TESTING.md](TESTING.md) for detailed testing strategy and philosophy.

 ## Architecture Overview

 ### Tech Stack